Pre Diabetes – You Didn’t See This Coming Did You?

 The FPG test measures a person’s glucose level in the morning before eating.
 A normal fasting glucose level is below 100 mg/dL.
 A positive result is defined by a level between 100 and 125 mg/dL.
 Above 126 mg/dL level is defined as diabetes.
 If you tested positive with this test, you were said to have Impaired Fasting Glucose (IFG).

 Oral Glucose Tolerance Test (OGTT).
 The OGTT measures the glucose level after a fast, then again two hours after a person has consumed a glucose drink.
 A normal glucose level two hours after consuming the drink is below 140 mg/dL.
-A posigtive result is defined by a level between 140 and 199 mg/dL.
+A positive result is defined by a level between 140 and 199 mg/dL.
 Above 200 mg/dL is defined as diabetes.
 If you tested positive with this test, you were said to have Impaired Glucose Tolerance (IGT).

 Testing should be done every three years if your blood glucose is normal.
 If you have the condition, you should be tested every 1-2 years.
-If you want to learn more about your Pre-Diabetes Glucose Readings and A1c Numbers check this article out.
+If you want to learn more about your Readings and A1c Numbers check this article out.

 UPDATE: In 2010, the ADA added the A1C test as a diagnostic tool for identifying people with diabetes and with the high risk of developing diabetes.
 A reading between 6 percent and 6.5 percent is high risk, while a 6.5 percent result or above is considered to have diabetes.